New Guinea: West Papua - Birding Tour

 Extension: 25 - 27 September (TBA)

 Starting City: *Office will confirm

 Physical Difficulty: Moderate/Difficult

-Max group size: 9 + 1 leader + 1 local guide
+Group size: 8 + 1 leader + 1 local guide

 New infrastructure on Waigeo, and the opening of new guesthouses and construction of new roads in the Arfaks and Snow Mountains now means that camping is no longer required on this tour.
 Therefore, a destination that was previously very difficult and tough to visit is now comparatively much easier and open to a wide range of birders who would formerly have been reticent to go.
 Visiting West Papua is by far the cheapest and most comfortable way of visiting the island of New Guinea.
 It also provides the best experience of the birds-of-paradise.
 However, it should be noted that PNG may be a better choice for keen family listers, as our limited time at middle elevations on the West Papua trip reduces our chances of seeing a couple of endemic families.